 - Do buyers have everything needed to make a buying decision?

 - Why are you issuing the proposalnow?

+Sellers give up a great deal of control once proposals are issued.
 Given a choice, my preference would be to err on the side of providing a proposal too late rather than too early.